alec-porter/dotfiles/homefiles/README.md

 The fifth one is the "go to" permission setting when you just need something to work ([reference link](https://gist.github.com/zachbrowne/8bc414c9f30192067831fafebd14255c)).<br><br>

 <h2>Script Overview</h2>

 The script task2.sh gives you the option to download and enable a new bashrc file or restore your old bashrc file if you previously ran the script.<br>
 Entering "Y" or "y" will download and enable the new bashrc file.
-For the best results, log out and back in.<br>
+For the best results, log out and back in after running the script.<br>
-Entering "R" or "r" will revert your old bashrc file and remove the bashrc download from this repo.<br>
+Entering "R" or "r" will revert your old bashrc file and remove the bashrc download from this repo.
+For the best results, log out and back in after running the script.<br>
 Entering any other key will quit the script without making any changes.<br>
 Note: running the script moves your current bashrc file to ```.bashrc.bak.revert```.
 DO NOT remove this file from your home directory.
 Doing so will disable the script's ability to restore your old bashrc file.